 Use similar approaches as title tags when optimizing the heading tags of each page.
 Include semantically-related keywords, preferably on the front of the heading.
 Use H2 and H3 headings as necessary.
 You can also optimize H2 and H3 for keywords, but it’s not the main priority.

 Again, focus on making these headings informative for your human readers.

 Structured data markup, or schema markup, is in essence, adding attributes and properties (the markups) on your site so Google (and other search engines) can understand your site better.

 One of the main benefits of implementing structured data markups on your site is that your site will be eligible for rich results.
 Although rich results won’t directly benefit local SEO, it will benefit your overall search marketing efforts in general.

 In local SEO, you can use structured data to help Google index your site (and the specific location pages) better, which can affect your ranking in the long run.
-You might want to check out this guide on how you can implement structured data markup for local SEO.
+You might want to work with SEO experts on implementing structured data markup for local SEO.

 11. Getting More Online Reviews

 As discussed above, the number of online reviews is one of the most important ranking signals if you want to improve your Google Maps ranking.
 Besides, we all know that most people nowadays read online reviews before deciding on any purchase, with 97% of shoppers surveyed said that reviews influenced their buying decisions.